-The previous space was divided into three separate rooms, a kitchen, dining room and family room.
-As an Interior Designer specializing in space planning I realized that there were to many rooms in this space.
+The previous space was divided into three separate rooms, a kitchen, dining room, and family room.
+As an Interior Designer specializing in space planning, I realized that there were too many rooms in this space.
 I removed all walls and a french door and laid the space out by doing an open kitchen dining room concept.

-I love doing whole house remodeling.
+I love doing the whole house remodeling.
 The challenge to being a good remodeler is making the room look like it’s never been touched.
 Every remodel gives me a challenge and this one was no different.
-When I opened up the space I found a load bearing column in the middle of what would be the new kitchen.
+When I opened up the space I found a load-bearing column in the middle of what would be the new kitchen.
 I had to ponder this awhile to figure out how to make this work.
 My solution was to add a second column and adjust my cooking center so that the cooktop was centered between the columns.
 I introduced a glass shelf that matched the glass countertop and created a cookbook holder and a place for cooking oils, now it made sense.

 The glass countertop is manufactured by ThinkGlass and is non-porous, and the most hygienic surface on the market.
-You would think of glass a fragile, but this is very strong and heat, scratch and stain resistant.
-I highly recommend hiring professionals to design, template and install this top, it is not a do it yourself project.
+You would think of glass a fragile, but this is very strong and heat, scratch, and stain-resistant.
+I highly recommend hiring professionals to design, template, and install this top, it is not a do it yourself project.

 The black countertop is honed absolute black granite.
 Granite is a rock and very durable.
 You can set a hot pot directly on the counter.
-Granite is water resistant a good material in the clean up center as shown below.
+Granite is water-resistant a good material in the cleanup center as shown below.

-This clean up area has a sink, two dish washers, a recycle trash, two refrigerators and stacked drawers.
+This cleanup area has a sink, two dishwashers, a recycle trash, two refrigerators, and stacked drawers.
 This is the perfect cleanup area for a large family.
 Equally accessible from the family room or the adjacent dining room.

 The cabinetry is done in edge grain bamboo doors giving a soft contemporary look.

-I really like the single ovens as opposed to the double stacked combination.
+I really like the single ovens as opposed to the double-stacked combination.
 The single ovens give you a lot more options for proper placement.
-This configuration allows you to place the ovens at the proper height for the user and then gives storage above and below, its perfect!
+This configuration allows you to place the ovens at the proper height for the user and then gives storage above and below, it’s perfect!

-Keeping with the earthiness of the design I designed the dining table out of concrete with embedded laser cut conch shells.
+Keeping with the earthiness of the design I designed the dining table out of concrete with embedded laser-cut conch shells.